friflo/Friflo.Json.Fliox/Engine/src/ECS/README.md

 Additional features:
 - JSON Serialization
+- Developer friendly / OOP like API by exposing the [Entity](/src/ECS/Entity.cs) struct as the main interface.
+  The typical alternative of an ECS implementations is providing a `World` class and using `int` parameters as entity `id`s.
 - Build a hierarchy of entities typically used in Games and Game Editors.
 - Efficient component queries minimizing L1 cache misses with support for Vectorization (SIMD).
 - Minimize times required for GC collection by using struct types for entities and components.